-At the option of the City, the Bonds shall be subject to optional redemption prior to maturity on August 1, 2025 or any date thereafter, at a price of par plus accrued interest to the date of optional redemption.
+At the option of the City, the Bonds maturing on or after February 1, 2034 shall be subject to optional redemption prior to maturity on February 1, 2033 or any date thereafter, at a price of par plus accrued interest to the date of optional redemption.

 Redemption may be in whole or in part of the Bonds subject to prepayment.
 If redemption is in part, the selection of the amounts and maturities of the Bonds to be redeemed shall be at the discretion of the City.
-If only part of the Bonds are called for redemption, then the City or Paying Agent, if any, will notify DTC of the particular amount to be redeemed.
-DTC will determine by lot the amount of each participant's interest to be redeemed and each participant will then select by lot the beneficial ownership interest to be redeemed.
+If only part of the Bonds having a common maturity date are called for redemption, then the City or Paying Agent, if any, will notify DTC of the particular amount of such maturity to be redeemed.
+DTC will determine by lot the amount of each participant's interest in such maturity to be redeemed and each participant will then select by lot the beneficial ownership interest in such maturity to be redeemed.